 World Languages

-Together, French and Latin account for over 60% of English vocabulary; in studying these two languages, our students are learning the roots of much of the English language.
-By discovering connections and vocabulary shared between three languages as part of our daily study, students gain deeper understanding and heightened acquisition of each language.
+By discovering connections and vocabulary shared between English and French as part of our daily study, students gain deeper understanding and heightened acquisition of each language.
 When they graduate, Epiphany School students are prepared to continue making world languages part of their developing lexicon.

 language-learners at Work